bcgov/sso-keycloak/wiki/index.md

 ## Our Service

-The Pathfinder SSO service (also known as "KeyCloak" or "RedHat SSO") consists of two offerings: Standard and Custom.
+The Pathfinder SSO service (also known as "KeyCloak" or "Redhat Build of Keycloak") consists of two offerings: Standard and Custom.

 Our standard service makes use of one "standard" realm.
 When you complete a request in our [common hosted single sign on app](https://sso-requests.apps.gold.devops.gov.bc.ca/), you receive a pre-configured client inside an existing realm.
 Some of the features of this service: